nicoleli04/CSE151A-Project/README.md

 ~~~

 ### Model 2: Linear Regression (Price and Reviews) <a name="model2"></a>
-The following methods were used for training our second model:
+The following methods were used for training our second model using PRICE:
 ~~~
 import pandas as pd
 import seaborn as sns